 The University advise that the ceremony is not suitable for children under the age of seven.
 Doors open about half an hour before the ceremony and it is advisable to arrive in good time.
 Guests will be directed by the Security staff on the door.

 Gillman and Soame will be covering the degree days and will be taking photographs at Christ Church immediately after lunch.
 Information about this can be found at: www.gillmanandsoame.co.uk.

 After the Degree Ceremony in the Sheldonian Theatre, or Examination Schools, the pleasure of the company of new graduands is requested at luncheon on the invitation of the Governing Body.
 We hope that graduands will be able to stay for lunch.
-Guest places at lunch are, however, limited and priority is given to (up to two) guests of those having an undergraduate degree conferred.
+Guest places at lunch are, however, limited and priority is given to (up to three) guests of those having an undergraduate degree conferred.
 Occasionally a further guest place may be available.
 Also, whenever possible, the guests of other graduands are accommodated, though availability may not be known until a week or two in advance of the occasion.
 We shall do all we can to welcome as many guests as possible, subject always to the limits of space available.
-Helen Smith is pleased to provide further advice.
+Charlotte Dawes is pleased to provide further advice.

 Preliminary drinks are served from 1.00 p.m.
 Luncheon will follow at 1.30 p.m.

 Graduands, guests, and staff attending should be aware that graduation ceremonies are regarded as public events.
 Names and degrees of graduands are published in the graduate programme.
 Audio and visual images of the ceremony are publicly available via the sale of personalised videos of the ceremony.